mlueft/urt/readme.md

 * **setModulation(modulation:int)**

 Sets the current modulation of the transceiver.
-The modulation is represented by the ENUM-Class urt.enums.MODULATIONS.
+The modulation is represented by the ENUM-Class urt.enums.MODULATION.

 Not all modulations are supported by all transceiver. setModulation() may raise an ModulationNotSupported exception.